-AI-driven, relevant feedback offered by the teacher boosted learners' autonomy and competence, thereby enhancing their intrinsic motivation.
-In addition, GDA established a supportive and engaging learning atmosphere in which individual learners' needs were considered, allowing them to feel a sense of belonging and connectedness to the whole class's aims.
+AI-driven relevant feedback offered by the teacher boosted learners' autonomy and competence, which enhanced intrinsic motivation.
+In addition, GDA established a supportive, engaging learning atmosphere in which individual learners' needs were considered while they felt a sense of belonging and connectedness to the whole class's aims.
 By transforming writing from an independent to a collaborative and interactive process, AGDA can create a more dynamic and enjoyable learning experience, ultimately enhancing motivation and engagement.

-"Getting instant feedback from ChatGPT on our writing motivated me.
+"Getting instant feedback from the ChatGPT on our writing motivated me.
 It felt like a game sometimes, trying to improve our texts based on the hints.
 Sharing ideas with classmates and seeing how they approached the tasks was also helpful."